teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 > > <solution-title>  </solution-title>
 > >
 > > 1.
-When you click on the two names of the two new datasets that you just worked on, you see that one is now 539, the other 1139 lines long.
+When you click on the two names of the two new datasets you just worked on, you see that one is now 539, the other 1139 lines long.
 The number of lines now matches the word number we detected with the tool `Line/Word/Character count`.
 > >
 > {: .solution}
 >
 {: .question}

-Now, both poems show one word per line, the perfect setup to compare them side by side.
+Now, both poems show one word per line, which is the perfect setup to compare them side by side.
 Use a tool called `diff` to visualise this.

-## Compare side-by-side with **diff**
+## Compare side-by-side with *diff*

 > <hands-on-title> Compare the Poems </hands-on-title>
 >